StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 > **CAUTION**
 >
-> Only root user and superuser can create a repository.
+> Only users with the ADMIN privilege can create a repository.

 For detailed instructions on deleting a repository, see [DROP REPOSITORY](../data-definition/DROP%20REPOSITORY.md).